Major in Elementary Education

 Subsequent Licenses/Endorsements and Professional Development

-Illinois licensed teachers may complete course work toward additional/subsequent licenses/endorsements in elementary, middle, or secondary levels in a variety of content areas through the Department of Teacher Education.
+Illinois licensed teachers may complete course work toward additional/subsequent licenses/endorsements in a variety of content areas through the Department of Teacher Education.
 The Department also offers a variety of courses appropriate for professional development for in-service teachers and other school personnel.